PayalG0ur/Object-detection-system/README.md

 The original idea was to create a shoe prototype that can detect obstacles from  a distance and send a signall to the person wearing them and help them avoid the obstacle.

 # Disclaimer:
-The project is still incomplete.
 This here is just the test version simulation of the project.
 An ultrasonic sensor is used to detect the object along with a buzzer to notify the presense of obstacle and a 16x2 LCD screen to display the distance of the object.

 # Components
  1. Arduino Uno